camicc/Hatespeech-Detection/README.md

 Contains the source code of the project

 ### `train_svm.py`
-Script used to run all experiments.
+Script to run all experiments.

 ### `data_loader.py`
-Script to help load the data into the classification model and select the *Data Paths* to choose between the variants in the Sentiment Analysis and Sentiment Processing Strategies
+Manages data loading and select the *Data Paths* to choose between the variants in the Sentiment Analysis and Sentiment Processing Strategies.

 ### `config.py`
-A config file to select the parametres to choose the model configuration to use as well than the training and testing conditions, as explained in (how to run your code).
+Manages configuration settings for model experiments, as explained in [here](#how-to-run-our-project).
 It enable as well the *--config-key* argument for run the script `train_svm.py`.

-### `Sentiments_features.ipynb`
+### `sentiments_features.ipynb`
-Notebook used to perform the sentimen analysis with the two model VADER and Hartmann.
-As well as that prepare the sentiment Processing Strategies in the correct format to run our experiments.
+Notebook for performing sentiment analysis with VADER and Hartmann models on the utterances and context for all our variants.

 ## `preprocessed_data/`
-Folder storing all the variants in the Sentiment Analysis and Sentiment Processing Strategies used in our experiments are stored here and were created by the the `Sentiments_features.py`
+Folder storing all the variants of the Sentiment Analysis and Sentiment Processing Strategies used in our experiments, processed by `Sentiments_features.py`

 ## `data/`
-Folder storing the original dataset for the MUStARD project (see mention) as well as the BERT features mentioned in the data section.
+Folder storing the original dataset for the MUStARD project (see [mention](#mentions)) as well as the BERT features mentioned in the [Required Data](#required-data) section.

 # Mentions

-This code uses modified code from the "MUStARD: Multimodal Sarcasm Detection Dataset" (`data_loader.py`,`train_svm.py` and `config.py`), available at https://github.com/soujanyaporia/MUStARD and is licensed under the MIT License.
+This project uses modified code from the "MUStARD: Multimodal Sarcasm Detection Dataset" (`data_loader.py`,`train_svm.py` and `config.py`), available at https://github.com/soujanyaporia/MUStARD and is licensed under the MIT License.